-Her dedication and commitment to story telling is evident in the body of work she has produced as a filmmaker and journalist in the Northern Territory, a television program producer and presenter in Southeast Asia and a multimedia producer, writer and teacher in Adelaide.
+Her dedication and commitment to storytelling is evident in the body of work she has produced as a filmmaker and journalist in the Northern Territory, a television program producer and presenter in Southeast Asia and an interactive multimedia producer and writer in South Australia.

 Emma runs her Darwin-based production company Weave Films where produces digital content across genres and platforms.